What Makes Peppers Spicy?

 Did you cut some hot peppers without gloves?
 Feeling the burn hours later?
 This is a painful issue, but thankfully we’ve got 3 great methods for reducing pepper burn on the skin:

-3. Don’t shower.
+- Don’t shower.
 Don’t take a shower until you start to feel better.
-Being exposed to hot water and mist will exacerbate the burning feeling, and you’ll only spread it around with your hands as you wash yourself.
-Also, capsaicin repels water, so the water will not help remove it.
+Being exposed to hot water and mist will open your skin pores and exacerbate the burning feeling.
+You may also spread it around with your hands as you wash yourself.
+Capsaicin repels water, so the water will not help remove it.

 Good to know: Capsaicin does not cause any damage to your tissue.
-However, without taking action, burning on the skin can last for several hours because there is not any natural flushing as there is in the mouth.
+However, without taking action, burning on the skin can last for several hours and even days because there is not any natural flushing as there is in the mouth.

 Try one of our methods and you are sure to get some relief from pepper burns on the skin.
-Read more about stopping the burn here.
+Got some in the eyes?
+Get relief here.

 Is Capsaicin a Pain Reliever?

 While the initial sensation from contacting capsaicin is burning, the chemical compound is actually an analgesic.
 This means that capsaicin acts to relieve pain on a biological level.
-This is why many capsaicin creams and gels are now available for those suffering from various conditions.
+This is why many capsaicin creams and gels are sold for those suffering from various conditions.

 The Scoville Scale